We at Luxire have tried to create a world class work environment, the guiding principle of which is happy people.

 Luxire’s founder, Ashish Arya, left a decade-long banking career in New York to establish himself in his home country, India.
 Initially, he did a stint in the steel industry along with his father, but changed directions after a friend convinced him to take a look at the clothing industry.
 Shortly after this suggestion was made, Luxire became reality.

 In its nascent weeks and months, Luxire was a four-man shirt making business in a 150 square foot room.
 Mr. Arya was in charge, flanked by a trusted cutter and two tailors.
 Over the 30 months that have since passed, they have expanded into an operation providing custom-made shirts, pants, suiting and outerwear, and most recently shoes and leather wares.
-Shoe making is difficult and still a WIP (I saw Betel's shoes while I was there :thumbs-up:), but they're getting therhe bags are simply incredible.
+Shoe making is difficult and still a WIP (I saw Betel's shoes while I was there ), but they're getting therhe bags are simply incredible.
 I want one, badly.

 One of the sample bags